lukbor2/learning/Python/myfitapp/README.txt

 TODOs

+- Implement security, so that a device owner can see the data related to his device(s) only.
+  I would like to do this from the beginning.
+So first of all I should implement a home page from where a user can login.
 - Find and implement a formula to calculate the limits of all heart rate zones.
 - Where do I implement the methods to set the "calculated fields of my models"?
 I think I have to do that in views not in the models.
 - Add to the uml model and to the django app the remaining header data (i.e. those I have not included yet).
-- Implement security, so that a device owner can see the data related to his device(s) only.
 - Add the <log></log> data to the uml model and to the django app.
+- Implement the owner-detail view and update url.py
+- Implement the device-detail view and update url.py
+- Implement the activty-detail view and update url.py